EasyAbp/Abp.SettingUi/README.md

 1. Install nuget packages

-    There are three packages need to be installed:
+    There are 4~5 packages need to be installed:

     * `MyAbpApp.Application` project: